Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

-This section outlines our proposal for a jackknife estimate of the variance of a matrix approximation.
-Section~\ref{sec:efron-stein-steele} reviews jackknife variance estimation for scalar quantities and the Efron--Stein--Steele inequality, which is used in its analysis.
-We introduce the matrix jackknife variance estimator in section~\ref{sec:matr-jackkn-estim}.
-Sections~\ref{sec:uses-jackkn-vari}, \ref{sec:what-about-bias}, and \ref{sec:matr-jackkn-vers} discuss potential applications of the matrix jackknife and complementary topics.
+This section outlines our proposal for \emph{matrix jackknife variance estimation} for more general randomized matrix algorithms. \Cref{sec:efron-stein-steele} reviews jackknife variance estimation for scalar quantities.
+We introduce and analyze the matrix jackknife variance estimator in \cref{sec:matr-jackkn-estim}. \Cref{sec:uses-jackkn-vari,sec:matr-jackkn-vers,sec:bootstrap} discuss potential applications of the matrix jackknife and complementary topics.